Regular colored graphs of positive degree: Notation and generalities on colored graphs

-From now on in this article, an integer $D\geq3$ is fixed and a \emph{colored graph} is a connected bipartite $(D+1)$-regular graph with black and white vertices and colored edges, such that the colors of edges are taken in the set $\{0,\ldots,D\}$, and each vertex is incident to exactly one edge of each color.
-Multiple edges are allowed, but, due to the color constraints, self-loops are not.
-A \emph{rooted} colored graph is a colored graph with a distinguished edge, called the \emph{root edge}.
+\begin{definition} A \emph{rooted, closed, connected colored graph} $G$ (henceforth called a \emph{colored graph} for short) is a connected bipartite $(D+1)$-regular graph with black and white vertices and colored edges, such that: \begin{itemize} \item the colors of edges are taken in the set $\{0,\ldots,D\}$, \item each vertex is incident to exactly one edge of each color, \item an edge of $G$, denoted $r(G)$, is distinguished and it is called the \emph{root edge}. \end{itemize}

-It will be sometimes convenient to consider that each edge $e$ of a colored graph is made of two matched half-edges $h$, $h'$ with the same color (corresponding to the two endpoints of $e$), and to allow for slightly more general structures, thereafter called \emph{pre-graphs}, in which some of the half-edges are left unmatched: an unmatched half-edge is then incident to only one vertex.
-The \emph{open colored graph} $\textrm{op}(G)$ associated to a rooted colored graph $G$ is the pre-graph obtained from $G$ by cutting its root into two half-edges of the same color.
-Conversely given an open colored graph $G'$, that is, a connected bipartite pre-graph with exactly two unmatched half-edge and such that each vertex is incident to one half-edge of each color in $\{0,\ldots,D\}$, let $\textrm{cl}(G')$ denote the unique rooted colored graph $G$ such that $\textrm{op}(G)=G'$.